johannchopin/restapify/CONTRIBUTING.md

 ## 💻 Use the cli locally

 If you make some update on the cli of restapify and want to test the changes, just run the command `yarn link` at the root of the project.

+## 🎨 Design

+All the icons are created by using Figma https://www.figma.com/file/ggaBPd6ix2QvIyCx8QQpWg/icons.